-A relevant aspect that we suggest you take into account, in this Masterworks Review, is that the performances of Blue-Chip art have shown a higher performance than the market measured through the S&P 500 index.
+A relevant aspect that we suggest you consider in this Masterworks review is that the performances of Blue-Chip art have shown a higher performance than the market measured through the S&P 500 index.

-The goal of Masterworks is to get the most out of the artworks.
+The goal of Masterworks is to get the most out of the artwork.
 This means that you are going to have to wait a long time.
-Masterworks investments are long term, and for them to be sold or auctioned it takes approximately 5-10 years.
+Masterworks investments are long-term, and for them to be sold or auctioned, it takes approximately 5-10 years.
 In this way, you should consider that this type of investment is not very liquid.
 You will not be able to convert your investment into cash for a long time.
 This is the exact opposite of day trading, so if that's what you're looking for, Masterworks isn't for you.

-#2 What Steps Does Masterworks Follow In Order For You To Obtain An Investment Return?
+#2 What Steps Does Masterworks Follow For You To Obtain An Investment Return?

 Below you will see in detail each of the steps carried out by Masterworks and that will allow you not only to be the co-owner of outstanding works of art but also to help you measure the level of confidence of this investment.